Miradande/oDot-ToDo-list/README.md

 ![alt text](https://img.stackshare.io/service/844/iruTC031.png "Logo Title Text 1")

 Gulp is a automation tools.
 We used it to get the rive reload effect and so that it will compile our scss to css on the fly

+#### Travis CI

+Travis ci is a continuos integration tool.
+That checks pullrequests and builds the app.
+It can also deploy too live server.

+#### Tape.js

+Tape is a testing tool that comes batteries included.
+So you only require in tape in your tests and it comes with a assertion library.
 ### Installation